Andeloo/nodejs-api/README.md

 NPM version: 6.13.7

 Instructions for running the server:
+1) switch on Docker
-1) npm install
+2) npm install
-2) npm start
+3) npm start
-3) Run Post to insert data.
+4) Run Post to insert data.

 APIs: